20 Jun 2022

 ISQua Member Renewal Date

-If your Membership expires after 18th June 2019, Membership must be renewed before voting opens on 26th July 2019 in order to be included on the voting roll.
+If your Membership expires after 27th June 2022, Membership must be renewed before voting opens on 18th August 2022 in order to be included on the voting register.

 Close of Nominations

 27 July 2022

 18 Aug 2022

 Voting opens with members being notified via email

 19 Oct 2022

 The new Board members commence their term of office at the AGM on the 19th October 2022